 Get married or renew your vows in the town hall.

-Eat at the Michelen Star Restaurant (Au 14 FEVRIER restaurant) with a Franco-Japanese chef
+Michelin Star Restaurant (Au 14 FEVRIER restaurant) with a Franco-Japanese chef.

 Take a stroll in the garden of love “Le Jardin des amoureux”

 Can’t make it on Valentine’s Day?